Manitou Springs, Colorado Real Estate and Information

 - The Playpark

-Outdoor enthusiasts will feel like Vikings in Valhalla here in Manitou Springs and all of El Paso County.
-In addition to Pikes Peak and the Garden of the Gods mentioned earlier, Manitou Springs real estate is just a short, picturesque drive away from such must-see destinations as Cave of the Winds, Miramont Castle, the Cliff Dwellings Museum, the Ghost Town Museum and the Manitou Springs.
+Outdoor enthusiasts love Manitou Springs because in addition to Pikes Peak and the Garden of the Gods, they are just a short, picturesque drive away from such must-see destinations as Cave of the Winds, Miramont Castle, the Cliff Dwellings Museum, the Ghost Town Museum and Old Colorado City.

 The city’s elevation is approximately 6,500 feet above sea level.
 Residents enjoy more than 250 days of sunshine on average each year, with only about 32 inches of snow and 15 inches of rain which means the area has mostly balanced, fairly predictable weather patterns.